yofabronecoforo/C6EGHV/README.md

 Minimum-turn requirements are set to 0 for all __DEFINED__ and __ENABLED__ rewards, meaning that all such rewards will be available from turn 1 on.

-Units provided by any Military type reward will be Era-specific and will spawn in a plot near the Goody Hut that provided the reward.
-Units provided by any other reward will be the unit indicated by the reward and will spawn in the nearest city center.
+Units provided by any of the above rewards will spawn in a plot near the Goody Hut that provided the reward.
+Additionally, with the exception of the free Military Engineer, units provided by any Military-type reward will be Era-appropriate.

 Most other new and existing rewards above are self-explanatory.
 The various Hostile Villagers and Villager Secrets rewards are described in detail further below.
 Refer to the #Known Shortcomings, Limitations, and Bugs section below for additional caveats.